kenjyoung/MinAtar/README.md

 env.game.close_display()
 ```
 This is the simplest way to visualize the environments, unless you need to handle user input during execution in which case you could use the provided GUI class.
-You can also enable real-time rendering by making the environment in human render mode.
+With the gym interface, you can also enable real-time rendering by making the environment in human render mode.
 In this case, the display_state function will be called automatically at every step:
 ```python
 env = gym.make('MinAtar/Breakout-v1', render_mode='human')
 env.reset()